GA-CyberWorkforceAcademy/GTA-Labs/packet-introspection.md

 References
 ==========

 Wireshark 101: Essential Skills for Network Analysis, by Laura Chappell and Gerald Combs.
-Pub- lished by Protocol Analysis Institute, 2013.
+Published by Protocol Analysis Institute, 2013.
 ISBN: 1893939723, 9781893939721